SherG/s2/blog/facebook-ads-roi.md

 Readers please note: leads are not the same as sales, right?
 The marketer isn't going to deliver sales.
 Once the leads come in, it's your job to handle the sales process.

+> You may be closer to success than you realize.

 Note: some successful Facebook marketers will decline a client if the client hasn't been experiencing regular growth.
 That's because some believe that Facebook lead ads work best for scaling up growth in a healthy business, not sparking growth from zero.
 The thinking is that zero growth could indicate a problem with the core business model, something that Facebook Ads can't fix.

 ## What's Your Average Customer Lifetime Value?